 For the Wise Connoisseur – There are many great non-vintage (NV) champagnes out there.
 Bollinger Special Cuvee is an excellent choice, or perhaps a Billecart Salmon.
-Consider looking for a grower champagne, Gosset NV Brut Grande Reserve is a great choice – grower champagnes are grown in the Champagne region of France but are produce by the same estate that owns the vineyards the grapes come from – usually offering great taste at a lower price point (You are paying more for the wine and less for the marketing!).
+Consider looking for a grower champagne, Gosset NV Brut Grande Reserve is a great choice – grower champagnes are grown in the Champagne region of France but are produced by the same estate that owns the vineyards the grapes come from – usually offering great taste at a lower price point.

 For the Value Lover – Instead of French Champagne, consider a local, yet equally delicious, Champagne alternative such as the Italian Prosecco, Spanish Cava or a great sparkling wine from California.
 Whatever your choice – make sure that the Champagne is dry and not sweet!